 One more thing I wanted to ask about is on the home front, you and Dee both volunteered as psychiatrists treating chronically, mentally ill people in San Francisco, specifically in the Tenderloin district, which is a part of San Francisco that really struggles with poverty and people with mental health struggles and all kinds of difficulties.
 I’d love you to say something about that if you can.

 AA: Wow.
 That’s really beautiful.
 I mean, I imagine that would’ve been a really difficult, but really moving experience.
-Well, thank you so much Nanette for sharing your story and feel free to jump in as we shift gears, but I’d like to now start kind of at the beginning with Dee.
+Well, thank you so much Nanette, for sharing your story and feel free to jump in as we shift gears, but I’d like to now start at the beginning with Dee.

-Again, I’m just astounded the at what you’ve accomplished so far in your life.
-I’ll throw in here too, that I was able to watch one of the films that you made and was deeply moved by that film and I’m hoping we can talk about it a little bit later on, but let’s have you start at the very beginning too and tell us about your family of origin and some relevant details about growing up.
+Again, I’m just astounded at what you’ve accomplished so far in your life.
+I’ll throw in here too, that I was able to watch one of the films that you made and was deeply moved and I’m hoping we can talk about it a little bit later on.
+But let’s have you start at the very beginning too and tell us about your family of origin and some relevant details about growing up.

 AA: Oh, that’s funny.
-Like you played football against them, like just throwing the football around, like because you lived near each other?
+Like you played football against them, just throwing the football around because you lived near each other?

 DM: No, we played games against him.

 DM: Yeah, they were close friends and particularly the dads.
 I was a total tomboy when I was a kid.